virgili0/Virgilio/README.md

 ```

 ### Why Scikit-Learn
 [Scikit-Learn](https://scikit-learn.org/stable/) one of the most complete, mature and well-documented library for Machine Learning tasks.
-It comes out-of-the-box with powerful and advanced models and offers facility functions and for the data science process.
+It comes out-of-the-box with powerful and advanced models and offers facility functions for the data science process.
 We'll learn and use other modules along the road, for a quick usage just look at their official documentation.